Conflict Theory explained: the definition, assumptions and an example

 Development of the conflict theory

-Many theorists in sociology have built on Karl Marx’s conflict theory.
+Many theorists in sociology have built on Marx’s theory.
 The theory has been strengthened, grown and refined over the years.
 For example, Italian activist Antonio Gramsci explained why the theory did not manifest itself during Marx’s lifetime.
-He claimed that the power of capitalist ideology was stronger than foreseen by Marx.
+He claimed that the power of capitalist ideology was stronger than foreseen by Karl Marx.

 Many others have used conflict theory to develop other types of theories within sociology, including feminist theory, critical race theory, theories of globalization and theories of world systems.